 Use at Your Own Risk 

 starts here and leads east though the brush to the summit.

-The lookout and radio facility location is not the summit.
+The "lookout" has been removed and the remaining radio facility location is not the summit.

 The brush can be very dense if not groomed.